Pollan & Stamets Discuss Wood Lover Paralysis

-- The paralysis observed by people taking magic mushrooms is probably due to different molecules that are unique to psilocybe azurescens and psilocybe cyanescens.
+- The paralysis observed by people taking magic mushrooms is probably due to different molecules that are unique to P. azurescens and P. cyanescens.

-- Studying aeruginascin seems like a good starting point to figuring out wood lover paralysis because that molecule is known to coincide with psilocybin and known to affect a different receptor (5HT3 versus 5HT2a)
+- Studying aeruginascin seems like a good starting point for figuring out the cause of wood lover paralysis.
+The molecule is found along with psilocybin and known to affect different serotonin receptors such as 5-HT3 versus 5-HT2A.

 - The community needs to focus on the chemistry underlying magic mushrooms — not just the mushrooms themselves.